up210902/UP210902_CPP/U2/readme.md

 <div align ="justify">

->1.
-Ask the user what type of pizza he/she prefers:
-1.1 If any number but 1 or 2 is selected it prints "That type of pizza doesn't exit".
-1.2 If he selects 1 he enters the vegetarian ingredients menu.
-1.3 If he selects 2 he enters the no vegetarian ingredients menu.
->2.
-Display the menu depending on your type of pizza.
->3.
-Ask what ingredients you want on your pizza.
->4.
-Save the ingredients in a string.
->5.
-Show your type of pizza (vegetarian or non-vegetarian) and the ingredients.
+The program asks the user about what kind of pizza they would like: VEGETARIAN or MEAT PIZZA.
+Based on their decision they can choose one extra ingredient: Pepper or tofu if vegetarian, Pepperoni, salmon and ham if meat pizza.
+The program then enlists the final ingredient selection alongside the type of pizza.

 <div>

 <div align = "center">

-## Texts.
+## TESTS
 <div>

 <div align= "justify">